Troilus: The story in the ancient world

-The standard myth: the beautiful youth murdered
+The standard myth: the beautiful Troilus murdered

-Troilus is an adolescent boy or ephebe, the son of Hecuba, queen of Troy.
+Troilus is an adolescent boy or young man, the son of Hecuba, queen of Troy.
 As he is so beautiful, Troilus is taken to be the son of the god Apollo.
 However, Hecuba's husband, King Priam, treats him as his own much-loved child.

-A prophecy says that Troy will not fall if Troilus lives into adulthood.
+A prophecy says that Troy will not fall if Troilus lives to the age of twenty.
 So the goddess Athena encourages the Greek warrior Achilles to seek him out early in the Trojan War.
-The youth is known to take great delight in his horses.
+Troilus is known to take great delight in his horses.
 Achilles ambushes him and his sister Polyxena when he has ridden with her for water from a well in the Thymbra – an area outside Troy where there is a temple of Apollo.

 The Greek is struck by the beauty of both Trojans and is filled with lust.
 It is the fleeing Troilus whom swift-footed Achilles catches, dragging him by the hair from his horse.
 The young prince refuses to yield to Achilles' sexual attentions and somehow escapes, taking refuge in the nearby temple.
 But the warrior follows him in, and beheads him at the altar before help can arrive.
-The murderer then mutilates the boy's body.
-The mourning of the Trojans at Troilus' death is great.
+The mourning of the Trojans at Troilus' death afterward is great.

 This sacrilege leads to Achilles’ own death, when Apollo avenges himself by helping Paris strike Achilles with the arrow that pierces his heel.